 - 1 large egg, well beaten

-- 2 cups heavy cream, half and half, or full fat milk
+- 2 cups heavy cream, or half and half, or whole milk

 - Put the flour and sugar in the bowl of a food processor and pulse to combine.
 Add the cold butter and pulse until the mixture resembles coarse crumbs.
 About 30 or so pulses.
 Pulse in the egg until the mixture comes together.